SalomePlatform/shaper/src/BuildPlugin/doc/edgeFeature.rst

 Edge
 ====

-The Edge feature creates one or several edges using already existing edges in other objects.
+Edge feature creates one or several edges using shapes already existing in other objects.

 To create edges in the active part: